 Buy a Tiny House Kit

 Known as one of the most efficient and inexpensive ways to build a tiny home; a tiny house kit typically offers a set design and a user-friendly build.
 Some tiny house kits can even be built in a day with no tools!
 This is really a great option for tiny enthusiasts with little to no building experience.
+Selling your home in Encino?
+A dedicated listing agent is your key to a successful sale.

 Build Using Repurposed Materials